George Leo Haydock: Haydock's enduring legacy

 2011 was the bicentennial anniversary of the Haydock Bible.
 Its substantial and continuing popularity is reflected in its long history of varied editions.
 It would remain continuously in print until at least 1910 with a long series of publishers in England and in America, where copies would be purchased by the Irish immigrant families of two American Presidents.
 It would enjoy a renewal of interest at the end of the 20th century, spurring a new series of reprints and modern digital reproductions.
-Present day Traditional Roman Catholics who see uncertainty of purpose in the post-Conciliar Church have found inspiration in the English Catholic Recusant movement and in Father Haydock's confident expression of Faith.
 The following history of editions shows how the Haydock Bible with its changes over the years has made a continuing contribution to Catholic apologetics: